DangLeUyen/blog/_posts/2026-06-29-HandlingDisagreements.md

 ### 2. Practice to handle disagreements

+#### Prepare
-- **Prepare.** Before entering the conversation, take time to examine your own thinking.
+Before entering the conversation, take time to examine your own thinking.

   - You can list some possible assumptions that you're making.
   - Then make a list of three positive intents that the person my have.
   - Approaching the discussion with curiosity rather than certainty makes it easier to have a productive conversation.

+#### Pace
-- **Pace.** During the conversation, slow down and focus on understanding before responding.
+During the conversation, slow down and focus on understanding before responding.

   - Ask open-ended questions to understand the other person's perspective.
   - Acknowledge their viewpoint and show appreciation for their reasoning, even if you disagree.